Last Updated: January 7, 2021

 Limited access to hospitals and other care facilities — as well as Border Patrol checkpoints that force people to choose between getting healthcare and being deported — have also exacerbated the risk of infection to border residents.
 The border community of San Ysidro, California, lacks any hospitals and only has health clinics.
 Testing capacity has also been limited along border states.
 According to data from John Hopkins University, testing capacity is still lagging for some states in the southwest.
 What is clear is that border residents are too often under-served, while many work in the frontlines of essential sectors and industries.

 Hospital data also shows that on the whole, border communities are severely underserved by hospitals equipped to handle flu-like cases.
 The map above shows the total number of medical hospitals in counties along the southern border as of October, 2020.
 The analysis finds that although some border communities have a high number of hospitals and hospital beds (like San Diego, CA or Maricopa County in Arizona), a vast majority of border counties (70%) have one or less hospitals per county.
 A total of 23 counties — most in South Texas — have no hospitals, according to our analysis of a Definitive Healthcare database of hospitals.
 (Definitive Healthcare defines a hospital as a facility that provides in-patient care, and psychiatric and non-medical hospitals are not included in this analysis.)
+At the onset of 2021, the virus is so widespread that many hospital systems have become overwhelmed.
+In Southern California, for example, space has become so limited that some hospitals have been forced to ration care and turn people away from hospitals.

 The Coronavirus at the Border